You can change Medicare supplement plans at any time of year – but in most states you will have to pass medical underwriting to do so.

 This is a very common misconception because people get confused about the Annual Election Period that Medicare holds each fall.
-During this time, you can change ONLY your Medicare Part D drug plan and/or your Medicare Advantage plan.
+During this time, you can freely change your Medicare Part D drug plan and/or your Medicare Advantage plan.

 This period DOES NOT, however, apply to Medicare supplements, also known as Medigap plans.

 Medigap Has a One-Time Open Enrollment Window

 Medicare supplements are private health insurance policies, just like life insurance.
 When you first turn 65 or enroll in Part B, whichever comes later, you get a ONE-TIME window during which you can buy any supplement.
 During this window, the insurance company cannot turn you down for health reasons.
 After that six-month open enrollment window passes, you can still apply to change your Medicare supplement.
 However, you now have to answer the health questions on the application.
 You must be able to pass the carrier’s underwriting to be accepted.

 It’s important for you to know certain health condition may result in you being unable to change.
 You will want to try to use your one-time open enrollment window wisely.
 Be sure to choose a carrier with a proven track record of low rate increases.

 If you are past your one-time open enrollment window, you can apply to change plans at any time of year.

 I’ve noticed over the years that people often ask this question more than once.
 After all, it’s confusing.
 Medicare Advantage plans and Part D plans can only be changed at certain times of year, but Medicare supplements are different.

 Yes, but it may require underwriting.
 Most of our clients ask us to evaluate their rates at their annual policy anniversary.
 You will get a letter from your Medicare supplement carrier about one month before your policy anniversary each year.
 If the plan is taking a rate increase, this letter will notify you of how much the rate increase will be.